wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/facilitate-meetings-events-microsoft-teams/includes/4-use-breakout-rooms-teams.md

 During a meeting, you can return to the beginning of the breakout rooms process to reconfigure the rooms and assignments.

 1. Select **More options**:::image type="content" source="../media/moreoptionsbutton-ba03677a.png" alt-text="more options ellipse button":::
- at the top of the Breakout rooms pane and then select **Recreate rooms**.<br>2.
-Follow the instructions above to create new breakout rooms and assign people to them.<br>
+ at the top of the Breakout rooms pane and then select **Recreate rooms**.

+2. Follow the instructions above to create new breakout rooms and assign people to them.<br>